fengpings/COMP90042_NLP_notes/COMP90042 Natural Langua Processing.md

 		- Does it create alternate sets of reality (e.g. fake news)?
 - Automatic Prison Term Prediction
 	- A model that predicts the prison sentence of an individual based on court documents
+		- bias: black people often give harsher sentence
+		- non-explainable if use deep learning
+		- is it reasonable to use AI to judge one's freedom in the first place?
 - Automatic CV Processing
 	- A model that processes CV/resumes for a job to automatically filter candidates for interview
+		- bias towards gender(stereotypes, does the model amplify the stereotype?)
+		- the system can be cheated
+		- how the data is sourced(privacy)
+		- the reason for rejection? deep learning is black box
 - Language Community Classification
 	- A text classification tool that distinguishes LGBTQ from heterosexual language
 	- Motivation: to understand how language used in the LGBTQ community differs from heterosexual community
+		- dual use: potentially can be used to classify LGBTQ person, discriminate people.
+		-
 - Take Away
 	- Think about the applications you build
 	- Be open-minded: ask questions, discuss with others